 SEAT is already developing and applying the most advanced technologies in order to innovate in the four key aspects of the automotive industry: reduction of CO2 emissions, a more innovative, functional and efficient design, vehicle connectivity and the extension of active and passive safety measures or even autonomous driving.

 Regarding CO2 emissions, for example, SEAT has already reduced average emissions by 21% in the last eight years.
-This reduction has been achieved thanks to engine optimization, the introduction of Start/Stop Systems, improvements in aerodynamics and lightweight construction.
+This Builder reduction has been achieved thanks to engine optimization, the introduction of Start/Stop Systems, improvements in aerodynamics and lightweight construction.
 Thus, 66% of the cars sold by SEAT in Europe have emissions under 120g/km.
 The company has already invested in alternative powertrain systems such as Compressed Natural Gas, and commercialises the Leon TGI and the Mii Ecofuel, as is already well prepared to promote electrical vehicles.

 Regarding safety, the Technical Centre has been developing improvements over the last few years to optimize the active and passive safety features, and it already incorporates advanced driving assistance systems, and adaptive cruise control technologies.

 The CTS constantly works to incorporate innovations into its models.
 Advances such as connectivity with mobile devices, integration of apps in the car’s infotainment system, the Car-2-Car connection system and smartphone control of vehicle functions are, and will be, common aspects of the brand’s models in the coming years.
 These innovations are going to facilitate mobility around the city and will encourage more efficient interaction with the car.